-If you are about to embark on a round-the-world trip or need to go into the hospital for an extended period of time, you may consider signing a power of attorney.
+If you are about to embark on a round-the-world trip or need to go into the hospital for an extended period, you may consider signing a power of attorney (POA).
 This document allows another person to look after your affairs while you are absent or indisposed.
-In Louisiana, a power of attorney is also known as a mandate or Contract of Mandate.
-The Louisiana Civil Code sets out the regulations governing mandates in the state.
+You have the right to create a power of attorney in Louisiana if you live or have interests in the state.

 The law does not require a mandate to be in a specific statutory form.
-You can sign a general mandate, authorizing the principal to deal with all of your affairs, or limit the mandate to specific matters such as selling a car or completing a tax return.
+You can sign a general mandate, authorizing the principal to deal with all of your affairs, or limit the POA to specific matters such as selling a car or completing a tax return.

 Louisiana law requires that a person be mentally competent at the time of signing a mandate.
 Most mandates also specify a date or event when the power will expire.
-If no date or event is stated, Article 3024 of the Louisiana Civil Code provides that the mandate will terminate upon the death of either the principal or the mandatory.
+If you don’t state a date or event, Article 3024 of the Louisiana Civil Code provides that the mandate will terminate upon the death of either the principal or the mandatory.

 According to Article 2994 of the Civil Code, a principal may confer general authority upon the mandatory to carry out all acts appropriate under the circumstances.

 Springing Power of Attorney

-A springing, or conditional, power of attorney does not come into force until either a particular date or the occurrence of a specified event, such as the disability of the principal.
+A springing or conditional power of attorney does not come into force until either a particular date or the occurrence of a specified event, such as the disability of the principal.
 This document is known in Louisiana as a “conditional procuration.”